 You would think by baby number four I would be a diapering pro and know exactly how to prevent diaper blowouts and remove a poop stain.
-But, she wanted to make sure I (finally) figured out the best method how to remove poop stains from baby clothes, so she frequently does things like this:I know that the best way to treat any stain is to treat them right away, run them under water, scrub them, pre-treat them with the proper baby stain remover solution, start them soaking, yadda yadda.
+But, my fourth baby wanted to make sure I (finally) figured out the best method how to remove poop stains from baby clothes, so she frequently does things like this:I know that the best way to treat any stain is to treat them right away, run them under water, scrub them, pre-treat them with the proper baby stain remover solution, start them soaking, yadda yadda.
 But, despite my desire to keep my kids’ clothes free from stains, sometimes life happens.

 Sometimes the baby oozes poop all over herself when we are at church and I can’t exactly leave them in the sink to soak.